AzureAD/microsoft-identity-web/src/Microsoft.Identity.Web.GraphServiceClient/Readme.md

     using GraphBetaServiceClient = Microsoft.Graph.GraphBetaServiceClient;
     ```

-## Migrate from Microsoft.Identity.Web.MicrosoftGraph 2.x to 3.x
+## Migrate from Microsoft.Identity.Web.MicrosoftGraph 2.x to Microsoft.Identity.Web.GraphServiceClient

-### Breaking changes

 Microsoft.Identity.Web.GraphServiceClient is based on Microsoft.GraphSDK 5.x, which introduces breaking changes.
 The Request() method has disappeared, and the extension methods it enabled are now part moved to the GetAsync(), GetPost(), etc methods.